 Eric’s style is strong, connected and fluid.
 With a doctorate in naturopathic medicine from the National College of Natural Medicine, Eric has extensive knowledge of the body and a holistic approach to healing.
 Dr Jorgenson’s massage and manual therapy services can be booked on our website by selecting the service "Eric Jorgenson ND: Physician Level Massage" rather than our standard "Customized Massage."

 Eric’s great strength and powerful ability to tune-in to the needs of the client allow him to provide a manual therapy/ physician level massage session that feels both wonderfully strong and gentle at the same time.
-He is skilled in Instrument Assisted Soft Tissue Technique (that fantastic pain-relieving scraping technique you may have experienced before with a chiropractor or acupuncturist), strain/counter strain, post isometric release, nasal specific treatments, and naturopathic manipulation technique.
+He is skilled in Instrument Assisted Soft Tissue Technique (that fantastic pain-relieving scraping technique you may have experienced before with a chiropractor or acupuncturist), post isometric release, nasal specific treatments, and naturopathic manipulation technique.